BigJMedia/parkops-basic-app/README.md

-basic-app
+parkops-basic-app
 =========

-My First Basic App to Post with Phone Gap
+First test iteration of the parkops app pushed to phone gap.